jamesdb/cart/README.md

 ### Money Value Objects

-This package uses Sebastian Bergmann's [money library](https://github.com/sebastianbergmann/money) (an implementation of Martin Fowler's money pattern) to represent monetary values.
-It avoids using floats due to them being ill-suited for monetary values.
+This package uses Sebastian Bergmann's [money library](https://github.com/sebastianbergmann/money) (an implementation of Martin Fowler's money pattern).
+Floats are avoided due to them being ill-suited for monetary values.
 More information can be found in the links below:

 * [http://martinfowler.com/eaaCatalog/money.html](http://martinfowler.com/eaaCatalog/money.html)
 * [http://culttt.com/2014/05/28/handle-money-currency-web-applications/](http://culttt.com/2014/05/28/handle-money-currency-web-applications/)

-Due to this when dealing with monetary values they will need to be represented as integers.
+Due to this when dealing with monetary values you will need to represent them as integers instead of floats.

 An example of this can be found below.